 - Honey (Locally Sourced & Unpasteurized): Great for the body and helps with my allergies.

-- Match Green Tea: Full of antioxidants and helps with digestion.
+- Matcha Green Tea: Full of antioxidants and helps with digestion.
 The main reason I use match daily: it has abundant quantities of L-theanine.
 L-theanine helps relax and calm the mind while giving an energy boost without jitters and the crazy comedowns.

 - Greek Yogurt (Organic): An incredible source of protein.
 Yogurt, of course, is a great source of probiotics, which is great for the body.
 It has been found that those who ate yogurt daily burned almost twice the belly fat compared to those that did not eat yogurt daily.